demure/dotfiles/i3/lemonbar/README.md

 ### **Notes** ###
 * I find that this does not gracefully handle i3 logout -> login, and full config reload.
   * I used `pkill lemonbar && ~/.i3/lemonbar/i3_lemonbar.sh &` to correct the issue
-  * I have added `pkill lemonbar` to my log out command, to make life easier.
+  * I have added `pkill lemonbar` to my log out command and i3 restart, to make life easier.

 ### **Modifications** ###